CAIN Web Service

 Status: ex-real Irish Republican Army (xrIRA)?, Killed by: Dissident Republican group?

 Abducted from a house outside Armagh before being shot three times and his body dumped at Farnaloy Road near Keady, South Armagh.
-[Police speculated that the killing had been carried out by dissident republicans with whom he was believed to be linked.]
+[Police speculated that the killing had been carried out by dissident republicans with whom he was believed to be linked.
+On 10 November 2005 the CIRA issued a statement to deny any involvement with the killing.]

 Uncertain if conflict-related